Lana Del Rey: Social views

-Following the Harvey Weinstein sexual abuse cases, she voiced her support for the Me Too movement.
+After the Harvey Weinstein sexual abuse cases, she voiced her support for the Me Too movement.

-In May of that year, she attracted criticism for an Instagram post defending herself against accusations of glamorizing abuse in part by pointing out an array of other female artists and their successes with works about "imperfect sexual relationships".
+She attracted criticism for a 2017 Instagram post defending herself against accusations of glamorizing abuse in part by pointing out an array of other female artists and their successes with works about "imperfect sexual relationships".
 Del Rey responded to the criticism that race was the theme of her post by saying that she mentioned the singers she did because she "[loves] these singers and [knows] them".
 She clarified that she was referencing those "who don't look strong or necessarily smart, or like they're in control etc.," when she mentioned people "who look like [her]".
 Del Rey attracted further criticism for briefly posting a video of looters during the George Floyd protests in May 2020.

 Del Rey had been critical of U.S. President Donald Trump during his first presidency.
 She had described him as being a narcissist and a product of a culture of sociopathy, stating his mental state makes him devoid of any understanding of what his words and actions can lead to.
 In January 2021, Del Rey incited commentary for stating Trump "[didn't] know that he's inciting a riot" as a result of his "delusions of grandeur".
 She was critical of Kanye West in 2018 for his support of President Trump.
 During the first year of Trump's first presidency, Del Rey alleged she attempted to use witchcraft against Trump.
 In November 2020, Del Rey honored Joe Biden's election as President of the United States by covering "On Eagles' Wings".

 During the release of the artwork for Chemtrails Over the Country Club on Instagram, Del Rey gained widespread press coverage for suggesting that her friends, featured on the cover, were "a beautiful mix of everything", saying that she had always been "inclusive without even trying to" throughout her career.
-Del Rey elaborated, saying her close friends and boyfriends had been "rappers" and addressed her critics, saying that before commenters turned it into a "WOC/POC issue", she "wasn't the one storming the capital" and was "changing the world by putting my life and thoughts and love out there".
+Del Rey elaborated, saying her close friends and boyfriends had been "rappers" and addressed her critics, saying that before commenters turned it into a "WOC/POC issue", she "wasn't the one storming the capitol" and was "changing the world by putting my life and thoughts and love out there".
 She subsequently deleted the comments.
 Following criticism from media outlets, Del Rey tweeted "A woman still can't get mad right?
 Even when a mob mentality tries to *incite*."